mduesterhoeft/spring-restdocs-raml-talk/docs/index.md

 <!-- .slide: data-background="assets/more.jpg" -->
 ## We want to go further <!-- .element: style="color:white;" -->

----
+Notes:

-## We want to go further
+- We need to add use case based documentation

-- API docs should be a nice appetizer to start using our product <!-- .element: class="fragment" -->
+- API docs should be a nice appetizer to start using our product
-- We cannot achieve this with a static documentation <!-- .element: class="fragment" -->
+- We cannot achieve this with a static documentation
-- <!-- .element: class="fragment" --> We need to go **interactive**!
+- We need to go **interactive**!

 ---